Asics Roadhawk FF Review

 And by the way, what is the Roadhawk FF?

 Like Launch 4, the Roadhawk FF is very lightweight with a sub-9-ounce weight and a snug fit.
-Despite the abundance of Flytefoam, the ride quality is firm bordering on hard, so know that the FF isn’t meant for everyone.
+Despite the abundance of Flytefoam, the ride quality is firm and bordering on hard, so know that the FF isn’t meant for everyone.

 DESIGN AND MATERIALS